Canid and Reptile Behaviour and Olfaction Lab (Simon Gadbois, PhD)

 - Always use the door facing Oceanography, it is referred to as the “Clinical entrance” of the department.

 - Always pick-up after the dogs on outings and walks.
 We have poop bags in the lab for that effect.
+The garbage can outside of that exit is specifically for us (the only outdoor garbage can on campus).

 When dogs are not participating in data collection:

 - Take dogs out for pee breaks: Check/fill the pee sheet!
+This is to track when and by whom the dog(s) was/were taken out last.

-- Take dogs for walks
+- Take dogs for walks.

 - Engage the dogs in sniffing tasks or games: Hide food around the room, hide food in shredded paper, put food in various jars and have the dog “choose” the correct one.